 La Cieneguilla petroglyphs.
 35.605N

 The petroglyphs in this area are on hawaiite that has a thick weathering film, known as desert varnish.
-When the surface is pounded with a heavy tool, the desert varnish is removed and the lighter rock beneath exposed.
-Such petroglyphs can be roughly dated from the extent to which fresh desert varnish has begun to form over the petroglyphs, and this establishes that the petroglyphs were etched by Ancestral Pueblo People.
+When the surface is pounded with a heavy tool, the desert varnish is removed and the lighter rock beneath is exposed.
+Such petroglyphs can be roughly dated from the extent to which fresh desert varnish has begun to form over the petroglyphs, and this establishes that the petroglyphs were etched by Ancestral Puebloans.

 archaeologists, who have a number of conflicting notions about